MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 ### Constant Queries

-Any Julia value could be converted to a *query* using the `Lift` query constructor.
+Any Julia value could be converted to a *query* using the `Lift` constructor.
 Queries constructed this way are constant: for each input they receive, they produce the given value.
 Consider the query `Hello`, lifted from the string value `"Hello World"`.

     Hello = Lift("Hello World")